dev-gw/KSW-Purdue/Object Detection/README.md

 ```

 ## To run this code
+* Download Object_Detection folder
-* Download Object Detection folder into your directory.
+* Copy and paste files in your working directory.
 ### Linux

 ```bash